ahnyerkeester/coolaroo-iq-boost/README.md

 # Coolaroo IQ Boost
 Make Coolaroo Solar Motorized Shade SmartHome Compatible

-Coolaroo Solar Motorized Shades use a DC3100 433mHz remote to raise or lower the shades.
-This repository forms a bridge between the remote and the smart home by replicating the remote on a Raspberry Pi.
+Coolaroo Solar Motorized Shades use a DC3100 433MHz remote to raise or lower the shades.
+This repository replicates the remote and on a Raspberry Pi and makes it accessable to Apple HomeKit.

+>[!WARNING]
-This project is neither endorsed by nor associated with Coolaroo in any way.
+> This project is neither endorsed by nor associated with Coolaroo in any way.
 Use at your own risk.

 # Dependancies